My mother’s mother died when mum was 15.

 Once her own mother came home to die, mum was taken out of school to look after her.
 The other sisters were much older, with young children and those sorts of serious commitments.

 Mum was 15.
 She recalls standing on a chair to look out a high window with a view towards the school field, filled with uniformed and hormonal teenagers, getting on with their lives, unaware of the girl left behind to be at her mother’s bedside.

 It was much sooner for mum.
-Once her mother died, mine went out into the workforce to earn.
-She became a proficient typist and shorthand-taker in Wellington City at a shipping company.
+Once her mother died, my own went out into the workforce to earn.
+She became a proficient typist and shorthand-taker in Wellington at a shipping company.

 That was that.
 There was no ‘discussion circle’ or ‘family group conference’ about what should happen to my mother.

 Mum’s life of ‘have to’ must have been overwhelming, but the other thing here—the intangible—is that she never knew what it was to be mothered.
 Fathered, certainly.
 But mothering?

 She had to imagine and invent; and when she became a mother herself, she had no context from which to draw inspiration or just plain practical common sense.